-Most cases of muscle cramps do not indicate a worrisome underlying condition.
-People who are 65 and older are at more risk for them.
+Most cases of muscle cramps don’t indicate a worrisome underlying condition.
+People who are 65 and older are at greater risk for them.
 Cramps might be related to alcoholism, hypothyroidism, or diabetes.
 If the frequency of your cramps bothers you, tell your doctor.

 Meanwhile, there are several remedies you can try yourself.

 Relax the cramping muscle.
 Stop any activity that may have induced the cramp and lightly stretch the muscle, gently holding the stretch.
-You may even massage the muscle while or after you stretch, and maybe apply a heating pad as described below, to the area after stretching.
+You may even massage the muscle while you stretch or after you finish.

-If you regularly have leg cramps that are not related to a more serious condition, you might try adding more magnesium to your diet.
+If you regularly have leg cramps that aren’t related to a more serious condition, you might try adding more magnesium to your diet.
 Nuts and seeds are excellent sources of magnesium.

 Another possible way to stop leg cramps is to hydrate.
-It might take a little longer to address your pain, but once you have had water or a sports drink with electrolytes, you could prevent another cramp.
+It might take a little longer to ease your pain, but once you’ve had water or a sports drink with electrolytes, you could prevent another cramp.

 Walking around may help ease leg cramps by sending a signal to the muscle that it needs to relax after it contracts.